![]() |

 1. What Is A Trek?

 A trek is simply a guided hiking trip.
-It's an outdoor activity for those who are fit and adventurous, but not suitable for those who don't like to exercise.
-Many people who consider backpacking as 'too much work' love trekking.
-Trekking staff work hard with great attention to detail.
-In the mountains of Asia there are porters, horses or yaks to carry your gear while others cook for you, put up your tent or guide you along the way and tell you about the sights you see.
+It's an outdoor activity for travelers who are fit and adventurous, but not suitable for those who don't exercise.
+Those who consider backpacking as 'too much work' love trekking.
+Our trekking staff works hard, with detailed attention to your safety and comfort.
+Our Himalayan mountain treks offer a support team of porters, horses or yaks to carry your gear.
+Other staff members cook for you, erect tents, guide you along the way, as well as help identify and explain the sights along your journey.

 2. How Do I Get There?

-Most travelers arrive via Asian capitals on a major international air carrier.
-We can help to arrange your airline reservations or you can also make your own.
-You are welcome to arrive early or stay after the trip on your own.
-Each itinerary specifies the firm arrival (starting) date generally in local gateway cities such as Beijing, Bangkok, Delhi or Kathmandu.
-We meet you outside the customs hall on arrival or if arriving independently, you can join us at the trip hotel by the start date.
-Each itinerary also notes the first date you can depart the trip to return home.
+Most travelers arrive on a major international airline at the "meeting point" for each trip.
+Each itinerary specifies the firm arrival (starting) date in a city such as Bangkok, Delhi or Kathmandu.
+We meet you on arrival, outside the secure customs hall.
+If arriving independently, you can join us at the group's accommodation by the starting date.
+Each itinerary also notes the earliest date you can depart the trip to return home.
+You are welcome to arrive early or stay late.
+We can provide additional accommodations, excursions and services to enhance your core trip to make the most of your available time while in the region.

 3. What Is There To Eat?

-In cities, food is generally good with an array of local vegetarian or meat dishes and even simple western cuisine.
-To avoid stomach 'issues' follow the adage "boil it, peel it or forget it".
+In cities, food is typically good, with an array of local vegetarian or meat dishes and lots of culinary options.
+To avoid stomach 'issues,' believe the adage: "boil it, peel it or forget it."
 Be conscientious, especially with water and ice.
-Drink only beverages made with boiled water such as tea, or sealed bottled water and soft drinks.
+Drink only beverages made with boiled water such as tea, or treated bottled water and soft drinks.

-On the trail, water is boiled or treated to make it safe to drink.
+Along the trail, water is boiled, filtered or treated to make it safe to drink.
 A typical menu consists of...
 Breakfast: Oatmeal with milk and sugar, eggs, toast, coffee or tea.
 Lunch: Ramen soup with fresh vegetables or cheese and tuna sandwiches.
 Snacks: Biscuits and tea.
-Dinner: Rice and lentil dahl with vegetables, yogurt, canned fruit and hot chocolate for dessert.
+Dinner: Rice and lentil dhal with vegetables, yogurt, canned fruit and hot chocolate for dessert.

-If you have special dietary requirements, let us know in advance so we can accommodate you.
-Bring high energy snacks like power bars, gorp or candy.
-You'll be very (very) hungry from all the good exercise you get!
-For most people everything tastes great, but at very high altitude some people sometimes lose their appetite intermittently.↑
+If you have special dietary requirements, let us know in advance.
+Bring a small amount of your own high energy snacks like power bars, gorp or candy.
+You'll be very (very) hungry from all the good exercise!
+For most people, the food tastes great, but at very high altitudes, some people may lose their appetite intermittently.

 4. What Are The Hotels Like?